chrisgschon/automation-with-airflow/README.md

     joke_collector_task
 ```

-Now, you should see the `joke collector` DAG after refreshing th UI.
+Now, you should see the `joke collector` DAG after refreshing the UI.
 Click the 'unpause' button on the left.
 It will run automatically once due to the DAG's schedule (start date yesterday, run on one day interval).

 ![image](readme-ui.png)